I’ve never made caramels before and I was surprised by how easy it was and how delicious they are. They’re much better than store-bought.

 Needless to say the boys LOVED these!

-Recipe adapted from Barbara at allrecipes.com
+Recipe adapted from Barbara at allrecipes.com1 cup white sugar

 1/2 cup packed brown sugar